 70% of a patient’s long term wellness is determined by factors outside hospital walls, which means that addressing social determinants of health (SDOH) is vital to the success of a patient’s overall health.
 Social determinants of health are the social and economic factors that contribute to an individual’s health, which include factors such as income, access to healthy food, quality of education, family support, and more.
 These factors can have a profound impact on one’s health and contribute to health disparities in our society.
+Health disparities emphasize that minority populations being more likely to experience a wide range of health issues.
 Addressing SDOH is a critical step to reducing inequity in the health of patients.

 What are health disparities?

 Health disparities are differences or gaps in the quality of health or health care between different groups of people.
 They can result for a variety of reasons including race, gender, income, education level, disabilities, and more.
 A health disparity refers to a higher burden of illness, injury, or mortality in one group when compared to another.
 There are also health care disparities that exist in the quality of care or access to care for patients.

 Addressing health disparities among the population is important for a variety of reasons.
 First and foremost, addressing health disparities is important to providing health equity across the population.
 Every individual deserves the quality of care that is necessary for them to be healthy.
 Addressing health disparities works toward improving overall population health.
 Health disparities are also extremely costly to society.
 An estimated 93 billion dollars are spent each year on excess medical costs due to disparities.
 Race is a common influencer of disparities, and people of color are estimated to make up 52% of the population in 2050.
 Keeping that in mind, as our population becomes more and more diverse, it is increasingly important to address these disparities.